kafkas/firewalk/packages/admin/docs/API.md

 ## BatchMigrator

-A migrator that uses batch Firestore batch writes when writing to documents.
+A migrator that uses batch Firestore atomic batch writes when writing to documents.

 Same interface as [Migrator](#Migrator).